alexandrubese/articles-backend/README.md

 For local development:
 0. sls dynamodb install
 0.1 go to http://localhost:8002/shell/ and run dynamo_queries/test_articles.js and dynamo_queries/test_articles_Data.js so that you have data in the database
+0.2 make sure you have redis-server installed locally on your machine (https://redis.io/topics/quickstart) 0.3 connect to local redis: redis-cli -h localhost -p 6379
 1. start the local-dynamodb: npm run local-dynamodb
 2. start the local serverless instance: npm start (or your debug configuration with "npm start" for debugging)

 Things to do:
 0. Implement deleteTagRelation(tag_id, article_date) - Done